Ryan O'Hare Doig

 Project Bridge - Bridging the gap between regenerative medicine and spinal cord injury

 Project description: The human spinal cord has limited capacity for spontaneous regeneration.
-Regeneration and replacement of neurons and glia that undergo cell death after spinal cord injury (SCI) are the main goals of all stem cell-based therapies for SCI.
+Regeneration and replacement of neurons and glia that undergo cell death after SCI are the main goals of all stem cell-based therapies for SCI.
 However, stem cells typically show poor survival and/or differentiation under the severe conditions of SCI.
 Thus, translation from bench-to-bedside is clearly hindered by the lack of understanding of stem cell survival and stem cell differentiation pathways following delivery/transplantation.

 Projects available for: Third Year, Honours, Masters and/or PhD